On the Relation between Realizable and Nonrealizable Cases of the Sequence Prediction Problem: Notation and Definitions

 Next we introduce the measures of the quality of prediction used in this paper.
 For two measures $\mu$ and $\rho$ we are interested in how different the $\mu$- and $\rho$-conditional probabilities are, given a data sample $x_{1..n}$.
 Introduce the {\em (conditional) total variation} distance

 if $\mu(x_{1..n})\ne0$ and $\rho(x_{1..n})\ne0$, and $v(\mu,\rho,x_{1..n})=1$ otherwise. \begin{definition} We say that $\rho$ predicts $\mu$ in total variation if

 \end{definition} This convergence is rather strong.
 In particular, it means that $\rho$-conditional probabilities of arbitrary far-off events converge to $\mu$-conditional probabilities.
-Moreover, $\rho$ predicts $\mu$ in total variation if \cite{Blackwell:62} and only if \cite{Kalai:94} $\mu$ is absolutely continuous with respect to $\rho$.
+Moreover, $\rho$ predicts $\mu$ in total variation if \citep{Blackwell:62} and only if \citep{Kalai:94} $\mu$ is absolutely continuous with respect to $\rho$.
 Denote $\getv$ the relation of absolute continuity (that is, $\rho\getv\mu$ if $\mu$ is absolutely continuous with respect to $\rho$).

 Thus, for a class $\C$ of measures there is a predictor $\rho$ that predicts every $\mu\in\C$ in total variation if and only if every $\mu\in\C$ has a density with respect to $\rho$.
-Although such sets of processes are rather large, they do not include even such basic examples as the set of all Bernoulli i.i.d. processes.
-That is, there is no $\rho$ that would predict in total variation every Bernoulli i.i.d. process measure $\delta_p$, $p\in[0,1]$, where $p$ is the probability of $0$.
+Although such sets of processes are rather large, they do not include even such basic examples as the set of all Bernoulli i.i.d.\ processes.
+That is, there is no $\rho$ that would predict in total variation every Bernoulli i.i.d.\ process measure $\delta_p$, $p\in[0,1]$, where $p$ is the probability of $0$.
+Indeed, all these processes $\delta_p$, $p\in[0,1]$, are singular with respect to one another; in particular, each of the non-overlapping sets $T_p$ of all sequences which have limiting fraction $p$ of 0s has probability 1 with respect to one of the measures and 0 with respect to all others; since there are uncountably many of these measures, there is no measure $\rho$ with respect to which they all would have a density (since such a measure should have $\rho(T_p)>0$ for all $p$).

 Therefore, perhaps for many (if not most) practical applications this measure of the quality of prediction is too strong, and one is interested in weaker measures of performance.

 For two measures $\mu$ and $\rho$ introduce the {\em expected cumulative Kullback-Leibler divergence (KL divergence)} as

 In words, we take the expected (over data) cumulative (over time) KL divergence between $\mu$- and $\rho$-conditional (on the past data) probability distributions of the next outcome. \begin{definition} We say that $\rho$ predicts $\mu$ in expected average KL divergence if